jatinchowdhury18/MasterEars/README.md

 The EQ test mode applies an EQ to your audio file, boosting or cutting a single frequency band by a certain dB amount.
 Your task is to guess which band is being altered.
-You can configure the test to use either boosting, cutting, or both, as well as to use 3 dB, 6 dB, or 9 dB amounts.
+You can configure the test to use either boosting or cutting, as well as to use 3 dB, 6 dB, or 9 dB amounts.

 ## Building
 MasterEars was developed using the [JUCE](https://github.com/WeAreROLI/JUCE)